 Whether or not you're a fan of Nolan's Batman movies, I think it's

-fair to say that they were masterminded by someone who doesn't have much
+fair to say they were masterminded by someone who doesn't have much

-affection for the superhero genre, which is quite funny considering the overt silliness of The Dark Knight Rises.
+affection for the superhero genre -- which is funny when you consider the overt silliness of The Dark Knight Rises.